 So, what’s the difference between direct and indirect expenses anyway?

 Direct expenses can be traced to a specific product, service, customer, or project.
 These costs are typically easy to assign because you can connect them to a particular project, product, or even department.
 They are often used to determine the price of your products or services.
 Read also: How Much Should You Charge?
 4 Pricing Strategies for Your Small Business

-Direct expenses are generally (but not always) variable costs.
+Direct expenses are generally variable costs.

-direct materials, including raw materials;
+- direct materials, including raw materials

-Indirect expenses are generally (but not always) fixed costs.
+Indirect expenses are generally fixed costs.

 Read also: 6 Tips for Keeping Your Expenses Organized